 The President shall adjourn the meeting when he/she deems it fit.

-All members of the Association can vote at the General Body Meeting.
+Only life members of the Association can vote at the General Body Meeting.

-The quorum for the meeting will be a minimum of twenty five percent members from Pondicherry and 25% through online.
+A quorum for any meeting shall consist of more than one third of the

+members eligible to vote registered at such meetings.
+Except as otherwise provided by law or in the By-Laws, the act of the majority of the members voting at such a meeting at which a quorum is present, shall be the act of the members.
+(JAANA)

 Article VIII: Income and funds of the Association

-A minimum of Rs.1000/- for a single member and Rs.1500/- for couple, for members residing in India and and an equivalent of 100US$ for a single member and 150US$ for couple, for all members residing abroad shall be the association fee.
+Membership Fees: Rs.1000/- for a single member and Rs.1500/- for couple, for members residing in India and an equivalent of 100US$ for a single member and 150US$ for couple, for all members residing abroad shall be the association fee.
+(Fees for Associate members are also same.
+Once they complete their course they just need to submit the course completion certificate and they are upgraded to Life Membership with no additional payment.

-The Money remitted [in any form whatsoever] should be payable to: - The Treasurer, JIPMER ALUMNI ASSOCIAI ION, Pondicherry)-605006, INDIA.
+The Money remitted only to the official account of “Jipmer Alumni Association” details of which are enclosed as annexure I [in any form whatsoever] should be payable to: - The Treasurer, JIPMER ALUMNI ASSOCIAITION, Pondicherry)-605006, INDIA.

 The membership fee may be revised during the General body meeting by a simple majority